ferradaalexis/spree_chilean_run/README.md

 bundle exec rake
 ```

 When testing your applications integration with this extension you may use it's factories.
+The `run` field is added to the Spree default `address` factory.
 Simply add this require statement to your spec_helper:

 ```ruby
 require 'spree_chilean_run/factories'
 ```

-Copyright (c) 2015 [name of extension creator], released under the New BSD License